 As the majority of the controls in Expert mode are also present in Intermediate mode, this chapter will address and explain only those controls unique to Expert mode.
-For a full explanation of the other controls, please reference Chapter 11, "FM Menu - Processing in Intermediate Mode".
+For a full explanation of the other controls, please reference the previous section "Processing in Intermediate Mode".